 10. The Californian's diner serves a plate breakfast for 25c, luncheon for 30c, dinner for 35c-also low-priced a la carte items.
 Above are typical menus, changed daily.
 Passengers are offered a choice of at least two entrees.
-Total meal cost from Chicago to California (seven meals) is only \$2.05.
+Total meal cost from California to Chicago (seven meals) is only \$2.05.